christopher-bimson/Forecaster/README.md

 # Forecaster
-Forecaster is  a simple .NET Core console application that can create a forecast of the future value of some variable using some historic data points and a monte carlo simultion.
+Forecaster is  a simple .NET Core console application that can create a forecast of the future value of some variable using some historic data points and a Monte Carlo simulation.

 The original purpose of this application was to forecast the mid-to-long term progress of a software development team using it's historic throughput, as a less wasteful an more accurate alternative to estimation.
 See my original